top of page

 ERA5 Processing - contrasting Net Shortwave Radiation outputs at Canopy-level (above) and at Soil-level (below)

-Figure 18: ERA5 Processing - contrasting Net Shortwave Radiation outputs at Canopy-level (above) and at Soil-level (below)
+Figure 18: ERA5 Processing - Net Shortwave Radiation of Canopy (top) and Soil (bottom)

 ERA5 Processing - Latent Heat Flux (ETa in energy released terms) represented as Watts per square meter

-Figure 19: ERA5 Processing - Latent Heat Flux (ETa in energy released terms) represented as Watts per square meter
+Figure 19: ERA5 Processing - Latent Heat Flux (ETa in energy-released terms) in Watts per square meter (W/m²)

 Daily Actual Evotranspiration (ETa) at Field scale of 20 m over an agri-zone in Punjab of India, as on 4th June 2022, 05:26 am measured in mm/day.
 Minimum of 0.2 mm/day, maximum of 10.0 mm/day and a mean of 3.8 mm/day was observed

-I would like to highlight an interesting aspect that I observed when I used the same datasets and timeline to estimate the Daily ETa at Field scale, albeit for a different study area (an agri-zone located north-west to the previous study area).
-Refer the output below-
+I would like to bring to your attention an interesting aspect that I observed when I repeated the same workflow using the same datasets and timestamp, but for a different agri-zone located north-west of the original region-

 Estimated Daily Actual Evotranspiration (ETa) at Field-scale of 20 m over another agri-zone in Punjab of India as on 4th June 2022, 05:26 am measured in mm/day (the new study area lies north-west to the previous one while the time of data acquisition remains the same).

-Figure 21: Estimated Daily Actual Evotranspiration (ETa) at Field-scale of 20 m over another agri-zone in Punjab of India as on 4th June 2022, 05:26 am measured in mm/day (the new study area lies north-west to the previous one while the time of data acquisition remains the same).
+Figure 21: Estimated Daily Actual Evotranspiration (ETa) at field scale (20 m), measured in mm/day, over another agricultural zone in Punjab of India as on 4th June 2022, 05:26 am.

-I hope you found this post and the accompanying video tutorial to be useful.
+I hope you found this post—and the accompanying video tutorial—useful and informative.
 Your feedback and suggestions are welcome.

 Regards,